How to Become a Social Worker

 Social work licensure is necessary for those wishing to practice social work professionally.
 Licensure ensures social workers meet specific educational and work experience requirements and adhere to a professional code of ethics.

-Levels of Social Worker Licensure
+Common Types of Social Work Licensure

-State Requirements for Licensure
+State Requirements for Social Work Licensure

 Social Worker Salary and Job Outlook